rgrannell1/neodoc/README.md

 ## Design

-For the better of for the worse, the approach of this implementation is fairly different from the ususal approach of essentially rewriting the original python implementation in the target language:
+For better or for worse, the approach of this implementation is fairly different from the ususal approach of essentially rewriting the original python implementation in the target language:

 1. Parse many `Option` Block(s)